rce3986/obsidian-poweruser-pms/README.md

 4. Navigate into the cloned repo.
 5. Run `export_config.sh` to copy the `.obsidian` configuration into the vault root directory.
 ## explore
 Open your obsidian vault and explore the notes linked below.
-You can always navigate back using the inlinks at the top of the note.
+You can always navigate back using the backlinks at the top of the note.
 ### [[PMS MOC]]